karschsp/s4g/README.md

 * __description__ will accept markdown.
 This is what gets output on the main /index.html and on the tag pages (like /tags/summer/index.html).
 * __section__ whatever you add here just gets added as a class to the body tag of that page...so `<body class="photos">`
 * __hide_from_feed__ set this to __1__ if you don't want this to display on the main /index.html...useful for about pages or the like.
 * __photo_page__ set this to __1__ if you want the page to include a grid of photos (placed as a sub-folder of your post folder.
 So `/posts/my-summer-vacation/photos/`  The script will shrink them down and create a `thumbs` sub-folder in there.
 The filenames are used as captions.  not ideal, but, yeah.)
-You could always make the grid yourself if you want to get fancy.
+You could always make the grid yourself in your .md file if you want to get fancy.

 ## Why

 I'm stupid and simple.
-Honestly, I just like HTML and I don't want package managers, build pipelines, upgrade paths, security patches, node versions, yarn whatever...all the shit that is associated with basically _any_ kind of web development in this day and age.
+Honestly, I just like HTML and I don't want package managers, databases, build pipelines, upgrade paths, security patches, node versions, yarn whatever...all the shit that is associated with basically _any_ kind of web development in this day and age.
 I just want a way to write a post and build a site...I also want it to be accessible.
 I also don't want any javascript.
 You can add whatever you want.
 All this stupid thing does is generate HTML files.
 In a really inefficient and stupid way.
 With Bash.
 It works on my machine.
 It may or may not work on yours.
 Patches welcome.